La Asunción: Sea

 Ferry services are available from a terminal 40 kilometers to the southwest in Punta de Piedras.
-Conferry offers service to Puerto La Cruz, Guanta, and La Guaira, on mainland Venezuela as well as service to Coche Island.
+Conferry offers service to Puerto La Cruz, Guanta, and La Guaira on mainland Venezuela as well as service to Coche Island.

 Landmarks

-Some of the prominent landmarks of La Asuncion are the cathedral of Nuestra Senora de la Asuncion, the Santa Rosa castle, the Museo Nueva Cádiz, the Casa de la Cultura and Cerro El Copey National Park.
+Some of the prominent landmarks of La Asunción are the cathedral of Nuestra Señora de la Asunción, the Santa Rosa castle, the Museo Nueva Cádiz, the Casa de la Cultura and Cerro El Copey National Park.

 Catedral Nuestra Señora de La Asunción

 Built between 1570 and 1612, the Catedral Nuestra Señora de La Asunción is the oldest existing church in Venezuela.
 Its construction was started in 1570 (much before the construction of the cathedral of Coro) and was never completed.
-A new church was built from 1609 which took 10 years to complete.
+A new church was built starting in 1609 which took 10 years to complete.
 The church has a rectangular plan with massive walls as protection against pirate attacks.
-Supported on two lines of huge pillars which support the roof.
-There is a bell tower outside and which is also unique and the bells are now preserved in the plaza.
-One of the most important religious buildings on the Island, the Virgin of La Asunción is worshipped here.
-The cathedral has been declared a historical city monument.
+Two lines of huge pillars support the roof.
+There is a bell tower outside and the bells are now preserved in the plaza.
+The cathedral is dedicated to Our Lady of the Assumption, a title borne by the Virgin Mary, and has been declared a historical city monument.
 It has a plain façade and interior, but its left lateral tower, which dates to 1599, is the oldest in the country.
-The important festival observed here is in mid August to celebrate Our Lady of Assumption when a procession is held and mass offered in the church.
+The most important festival observed here falls in mid-August, coinciding with the Feast of the Assumption on the Roman Catholic calendar, when a procession is held and mass offered in the church.